cdt-data-science/cluster-scripts/experiments/examples/nlp/README.md

 ### Getting setup:

-As a rule of thumb, we shouldn't ever run process on the headnode (`uhtred.inf.ed.ac.uk`).
-This includes the CPU and disk intensive process of creating a Conda environment. **However**, the nodes in the `mlp` cluster *do not have direct Internet access* so we can't download packages if we are logged into a node.
+As a rule of thumb, we shouldn't ever run process on the headnode (`escience6.inf.ed.ac.uk`).
+This includes the CPU and disk intensive process of creating a Conda environment.
+But it can be difficult to install Conda from a compute node so we will do this just once.

 1. Install miniconda3 (ideally this should have already been done _or_ see below.)
 2. Create a new Python environment called `pt`: